 - Form into patties (I made mine about the size of my palm) and and place on the prepared baking sheet.

-- Bake the burgers for 20-25 minutes, flipping half way through.
+- Bake the burgers for 20 to 25 minutes, flipping half way through.